Understanding Feline Stress Triggers

 Other stress triggers are less obvious.
 Things like the scent of another animal on your clothing, a stray cat loafing outside the window, or that high-pitched noise from the vacuum cleaner can crank up their stress dial.

-You’ve also got to consider their past experiences.
+You’ve also got to ponder their past experiences.
 A rescue cat may have a suitcase full of anxieties from previous encounters.
 Even a trip to the vet that seemed to go smoothly could be a lingering phantom in their memory, ready to haunt at the mere sight of a pet carrier.

 We can’t tell you how many times the simple act of a cat spotting their carrier has turned into an impromptu game of hide and seek!
 Did you know that an outfit change could signal to a cat that something’s up?
-Next thing you know, you’re wearing your Sunday best and your cat’s under the bed.
+Next thing you know, you are wearing your Sunday best and your cat’s under the bed.

 Communication between you and your cat has to go both ways for a serene coexistence.
 Understanding their body language is like having a secret decoder ring.
 Is your cat’s tail puffed up?
 They might be on edge.
 Are their ears pinned back?
 Uh-oh, someone’s not happy.
 Becoming fluent in these feline tells can be a game-changer in preempting the kitty chaos that stress can trigger.